lalithaeswar/SocialLoginComponent/README.md

 5)	Linked In

 functionalities:
-1)Sign In through Social account and get the user Info such as
+1)Sign In through Social account and get the Basic profile info such as
 •	 Name
 •	Profile Url
 •	Email